FusionCache/docs/docs/design.md

 ### Poll

-Constantly checked for queries.
-This period is 10 seconds.
+Repeatedly checks for queries to pop.
+The period is 10 seconds.

 This maxes one logical core.
 When a query is popped, the polling period is extended by another 10 seconds.

 ### Wait

-Wait until it is notified a query has arrived.
+Wait until being notified that a query is in the queue.

 Core usage reduces to near zero whilst waiting.